-I am referring to the common assumption today that we live on the favored cusp of history.
+I am referring to the common assumption that we live today on the favored cusp of history.
 We quietly presume we have climbed up sufficiently high on the mountain of time to look back accurately, and contemptuously, upon the faltering past that brought us here.
-We are card-carrying historicists, although we tend to keep the card deep in our pockets.
+We are all card-carrying historicists, although we tend to keep the card deep in our pockets.
 History, we silently decree, determines all and despite our current problems, we deem ourselves so blessed by science and technology that we can look down at the past behind us.
 We sigh gratefully that we are finally in a position to slough off old errors and behold the slow unveiling of final truth through the ministrations of science.

 This conviction presumes something few of us would dare admit, but which follows hard on the heels of defining human beings as “children of their age.”
 Some scientists, and quite a few philosophers, have already bought into this.
 It is the new, avant-garde teaching that human nature changes.
 Obviously a corollary of philosophical spin-offs from evolutionary theory (though the link is scientifically tenuous), we presume that something deep and constitutive, and which has come to us uniquely through historical change, makes us qualitatively different from most of our forebears.